htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 The Claimed state is certainly the most complex state.
 It has the most possible activities and the most expressions that determine its next activities.
-In addition, the *condor_vacate* commands affect the machine when it is in the Claimed state.
+In addition, the *condor_vacate* command affects the machine when it is in the Claimed state.

 In general, there are two sets of expressions that might take effect, depending on the universe of the job running on the claim: vanilla,